CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab08.md

 ## Task 1: Create an Azure AI Foundry project and agent

-**Objective:** In this task, you’ll sign in to the Azure AI Foundry portal, create a new project, and deploy the **gpt-4.1** model with the given settings.
+In this task, you’ll sign in to the Azure AI Foundry portal, create a new project, and deploy the **gpt-4.1** model with the given settings.
 By completing it, you’ll have a ready-to-use project and model deployment in the Agents playground.

 1. Open a new tab in the browser, right-click on the following link [Azure AI Foundry portal](https://ai.azure.com), then **Copy link** and paste it in a browser tab to log in to **Azure AI Foundry portal**.